 That was four years ago, and we’ve all grown in our understanding of how this big family thing works.
-Family can be really messy, and my daughter’s emotions about how she fits is messy too.
+Family can be really messy, and my daughter’s emotions about how she fits are messy too.
 And there’s still a huge gap and I’m still right in the middle of it, and sometimes, like lately, it’s really, really sucky.

 Hope is now an older teen.
 She’s matured some; she’s developed some more coping skills.
 She has unpacked some of her trauma and her emotions around the need to be adopted by a non-family member.
 She’s really doing great even as she has a long way to go.

-She’s happy to be in contact with her extended family, but she still hasn’t unpacked a lot of her feelings about all that happened or figure out what kind of consistent contact, if any, she wants or how to manage the increasing expectations of family that she be more participatory in big family events.
+She’s happy to be in contact with her extended family, but she still hasn’t unpacked a lot of her feelings about all that happened or figured out what kind of consistent contact, if any, she wants or how to manage the increasing expectations of family that she be more participatory in big family events.